Changissnz/puissec/README.md

 Some additional work and thoughts are planned to be added to the paper.
 These paper updates will roughly coincide with current developments revolving around `psec_env.py`.

+### Update 09/17/2024
+Open development of project has been placed in the zone of uncertainty.
+Most of the bugs have been fixed.
+There is certainly room for improvement.
+Some concepts from the paper have not yet been implemented.
+The developer of this project has become preoccupied with other questions.